hackoregon/civicu-pythonii-summer-2017/lessons/09-Pandas/README.md

 # Data Wrangling (Pandas)

+- Review DB and SQL skills
+- Review building DRF APIs
+- Enhance our DRF API with a POST (upload)
+- Explore Pandas

 We're going to spend some more time today talking about data, retrieving it and inserting it into a DB, and changing/cleaning it.
 This is called "Data Wrangling" within the Data Science and DB Engineering world.

 ## Survey Review